• Skip to primary navigation

 Martin Riese, a German Mineral Water Trade Association-certified water sommelier, applauded the brand for its uniquely smooth texture and high levels of TDS.

 But how does Fiji water get these features?
-Location.
+Location - and for a clear side-by-side look, consult Essentia vs Fiji comparison for differences.

 According to the brand, what sets them apart is that its water comes from an aquifer deep underneath the Viti Levu Island in Fiji.